 Retailing for $1,399, this board is one of the most expensive models on the market.
 As a top performer in every avenue of testing, if you are planning to use your board often, the Carbon Straight Up is worth the investment.
 Hala also offers a 3-year warranty and sends you home with a repair kit (as most SUP makers do).

-While this model is well suited for even the most advanced paddlers, our Best Bang for the Buck, the PEAK inflatable will provide fun for the whole family at a much lower price.
+While this model is well suited for even the most advanced paddlers, our Best Bang for the Buck, the FunWater 11 will provide fun for the whole family at a much lower price.
 An intermediate, or less frequent user, may also find the price-tag of our Best High-Performing Buy, the Isle Explorer a better fit.

-This was hands down our favorite board.
+This was hands down our favorite model that we tested.
 We were impressed by its high performance and versatility across the board.
-From teaching a brand new paddler to stand up to riding whitewater down rivers, we all enjoyed this board.
-We highly recommend our Editor's Choice for anyone looking for an all-around board that excels in multiple disciplines.
+From teaching a brand new paddler to stand up, to riding whitewater down rivers, we all enjoyed playing with the Carbon Straight Up.
+We highly recommend our Editor's Choice Award winner for anyone looking for an all-around board that excels in multiple disciplines.